VACULOGIC QS-7 ONLINE

 · No dangerous 110V current in the QS-7 power unit.

-· The QS-7 is mobile, and can be operated directly with any 12V-DC power source, such as a vehicular power outlet.
+· The QS-7 is mobile, and can be operated with any 12V-DC power source, such as a vehicular power outlet.
 With the support of a laptop or portable computer, it can operate mobile in both QS and Manual modes.

-PC SYSTEM REQUIREMENTS FOR QS MODE:
+SYSTEM REQUIREMENTS FOR QS MODE:

-· CD rom drive
+CD Rom drive

 !!
 HARDWARE ADVISORY- READ CAREFULLY

 A- The pump in the QS-7 is a state of the art device and operates with very close tolerances.
 Contamination of the pump by fluids or debris can damage this device!
 DO NOT wet pump without a water trap in the line.
 CHECK your vacuum line frequently for signs of lube or other contaminants.
 Anything in the line will be drawn into the pump.
 Contamination voids your warranty!
-Get the new Vaculogic in-line Water Trap for fluid protection.

 B- This system uses a very sensitive electronic device to measure vacuum levels and regulate response.
 You must have a reasonable volume of closed airspace attached in circuit for the QS-7 to work properly.
-Erratic operation will result if the airspace is too small (i.e. no cylinder), or is open ended.
+Erratic operation will result if the airspace is too small (i.e. no cylinder), or is open-ended.

-LIMITED WARRANTY
+2- LIMITED WARRANTY

 The QS-7 Vacuum Server is warranted to be free from defects in material and workmanship for 1 year.
 This includes the case and all internal parts.
 Cables, tubing and couplings are warranted for 90 days.
 Determination of cause of failure will be made by Vaculogic division of PST, and our determination is final.
 Systems failing under warranty will be repaired or replaced at our option.
-Warranty limitations may vary depending on your location and state laws.
+Warranty limitations may vary depending on state laws.

 The unit MUST be returned to Vaculogic in the event service of any kind is required.
 Shipping costs are the responsibility of the owner.
 NO user or third party service is permitted.
 If the case is opened by the user or any other agent except our service technicians, this warranty is VOID in all respects regardless of cause of failure.

-This warranty will NOT cover damage or failure due to debris, water or other contamination inside the system, connection to improper voltage, abuse or modification.
+This warranty will NOT cover damage or failure due to debris, water or other contamination inside the system, connection to improper voltage, abuse, or modification.

-HARDWARE SETUP & MANUAL USE
+3- HARDWARE SETUP & MANUAL USE

 The following controls or connections are found on the QS-7 Server Unit:

-· Power on/off Switch, on the upper right side.
+-Power on/off Switch, on the upper right side.

-· Power Input Jack, on the lower right side rear.
+-Power Input Jack, on the lower right side rear.

-· USB port, on the lower right side, center.
+-USB port, on the lower right side, center.

-· Vacuum Coupler, on the face, lower left.
+-Vacuum Coupler, on the face, lower left.

-· Manual Pressure Control, on the front panel.
+-Manual Pressure Control, on the front panel.

-· Power ON led, (red) on the front panel.
+-Power ON led, (red) on the front panel.

-· QS Mode led, (green) on the front panel
+-QS Mode led, (green) on the front panel

 International users: If your local power service is not 110V, 60 cycle AC, see the "International Power" instructions in the General Notes area at the end of the manual.